planetarium/agent8-templates/basic-3d-freeview-multiplay/PROJECT.md

 - Free view camera that follows the character
 - Physics-based character movement with collision detection
 - Character state management system
-- 3D environment with grid floor
+- 3D environment with floor
 - Directional and ambient lighting
 - Animation system with support for looping and one-shot animations
 - Character bounding box calculations